zzmudzio/WorkTime/README.md

 Prerequisites:
 - connection-data.txt file has to be filled with correct data
 - sql user must have 'dbcreator' role
+- 3 ENV variables have to be added manually: ZZMUDZIO_SQL_BRW_NAME = [here name of sql browser service], ZZMUDZIO_SQL_NAME = [here name of sql server instance],
+ZZMUDZIO_SQL_CONN_DATA = [here the path to the sql-connection-data.txt file](the file is added to this repo, so just fill it with correct data and put it's path into environmental variable).
+These variables are necessary because application, when added to the autostart, during execution is waiting for services to start.

 First run: